Exploratory Laparotomy CPT Code

 CPT Code For Exploratory Laparotomy With Control Of Bleeding

-But this code can be applied if the patient returned in the post-operative period for control of bleeding, then it would be reportable with Modifier 78.
+But this code can be applied if the patient returns in the postoperative period for bleeding control, then, it would be reportable with Modifier 78.

 If the Physician reopens the Laparotomy at the incision site to control bleeding, CPT 49002 will be billed alone.